Visit the Spielwelt German Parents Association for more great children’s programs in German in Canberra

 It could also be that the service was unable to provide services if it has had to close temporarily in an emergency.

-In the case of an emergency closure, the family will be charged a reduced fee (same as the public holiday rate) for up to two weeks.
+In the case of an emergency closure, the family may be charged a reduced fee for up to two weeks.
 After this, if the service is still unable to cater to families, the families are entitled to receive refunds of any unused fees.

 The family (or families) will be given between 0 and 14 days’ notice, at the discretion of the committee, and the family will be refunded any excess fees they have paid for beyond the notice period.